rbiedrawa/spring-kafka-non-blocking-retries/Readme.md

 # Non-Blocking Retries in Kafka Consumers (demo)

-This repository demonstrates how to handle exceptions in Kafka Consumer using retry policy and DLQ (Dead Letter Queue).
+This repository demonstrates how to handle Kafka Consumer exceptions in a non-blocking manner using retry topics and DLQ (Dead Letter Queue).

 ## Getting Started